armanjindal/garden/content/digital-garden/Personal/now.md

 Updated September, 8th 2023:

-I finished out an incredible internship at 37signals, the makers of Basecamp and Hey.
-I published a post on their dev blog [here](https://dev.37signals.com/leaning-imperative/) which captures some of my work and learning.

-I've become interested in bring my writing skills and the empathy it requires, along my interest in design (a la Edward Tufte) to work in a more user facing direction.
-I am looking for a job starting in January, ideally with offices in NYC.

-Here's what I am up to now:

--  Starting a four month (post-grduation) sabbaticat (September — January).
+-  Starting a four month (post-garduation) sabbatical (September — January).
-- Writing a lot here.
 - Going on a YouTube fast.
 0 minutes.
-The site has introduced the TikTok like shorts and man are they addictive.
-In an effort to cultivate my deep attention and be more intentional I am cutting out all YouTube for the month of September.
+The site has introduced TikTok like shorts and man are they addictive.
+Though there is a wealth of resources In an effort to cultivate my deep attention and be more intentional I am cutting out all YouTube for the month of September.

 Upcoming:
 -  3-day Dhamma service followed by a 10-day Vipassana meditation in Shelburne Falls, Massachusetts (September 17th - October 1st)